 The intended day of entry can be, for example, 15 days before the beginning of the studies; in this case, make sure that your insurance policy covers your whole period of intended stay in Spain.

-5.- Proof of acceptance for the study: Copy of the official letter of admission as a student of Spanish language at a school in Spain.
+6.- Proof of acceptance for the study: Copy of the official letter of admission as a student at an authorized education center in Spain.

-• The letter of admission has to be issued in Spain and addressed to this Consular Section in Spanish.
+• The letter of admission has to be issued in Spain, must be written in Spanish, and addressed to this Consular Section.

 • It must verify enrolment at an accredited school, leading to obtain a certificate or degree.